1790-1820: a Home, a Store, and a Tavern

-Our building has stood at the corner of Westfield Avenue and Saint Georges Avenue since the 1700s.
+Our building has stood at the corner of Westfield Avenue and Saint Georges Avenue since the late 1700s.
 The original portion of the building was constructed as a two-story home and general store.
 In 1798, Jon Anderson, a local businessman purchased the property and applied for a license to operate a tavern.
 His business venture was successful and in a few years he extended the building eleven feet and created extra rooms on the second floor.

-Today, the four-story federal style building has been restored and decorated to its 1820’s appearance.
-Guests can step inside an early American bar and taproom, view the accommodations available to early nineteenth century travelers, and tour our exhibit room dedicated to telling the story of tavern life.
+Today, guests can step back in time to 1820 an see an early American bar and taproom, view the accommodations available to nineteenth century travelers, and tour our exhibit room dedicated to telling the story of tavern life.

 The Merchants and Drovers Tavern Museum is listed on the National Register of Historic Places as well as the New Jersey Register of Historic Places.
 Our building has been recorded in the Historic American Buildings Survey for the Library of Congress for its importance as an example of Federal-style architecture.

-We are located at 1623 St. Georges Avenue in Rahway, New Jersey, on the corner of St. Georges Avenue (Route 27) and Westfield Avenue.
+We are located at 1632 St. Georges Avenue in Rahway, New Jersey, on the corner of St. Georges Avenue (Route 27) and Westfield Avenue.